Intelligence System of the Czech Republic

 The Czech Republic Intelligence System (IS) is responsible for the collection, analysis, reporting and dissemination of intelligence on threats to the Czech Republic, both foreign and domestic.
 It is also responsible for collecting intelligence on foreign nations, organisations, person and groups.
 The IS is vital towards the protection and promotion of the Czech Republic and its interests.
 The major priorities of the systems are determined by the executive power.
 The activities on the IS must follow the respective laws.
 The President of the Czech Republic can request for information to be collected without the government's approval but with their knowledge.

 National Security Council

 The body which coordinates security matters is the National Security Council (NSC).
-The NSC is headed by the Prime Minister of the Czech Republic (currently Petr Fiala).
+The NSC is headed by the Prime Minister of the Czech Republic (currently Andrej Babiš).
 Other members of the council include: the deputy prime minister, the minister of foreign affairs, minister of defense, minister of trade and industry, the minister of health, the governor of the Czech National Bank, the chairman of the Administration of the State Material Reserves and the head of the Office of the Government of the Czech Republic.
 The president also attend's NSC meetings.